 What is edema?
 Edema (or oedema) is a physiological disorder that frequently occurs in houseplants, greenhouse plants, and other plants sheltered under plastic.
 This disorder also affects field-grown vegetable crops under certain environmental conditions.
 Edema is often a cosmetic problem, but in extreme cases, edema can ruin a greenhouse crop and cause severe economic losses.

 What does edema look like?
 Small translucent, fluid-filled blisters form on the undersides of mostly older leaves, often beginning at the leaf margins.
 Blisters can also occur on stems and occasionally on flowers.
 When observed against the light, edema lesions are lighter in color than the surrounding leaf tissue.
 The blisters may increase in size or merge, burst, and then scar, turning tan in color and corky in texture.
 Some or all leaves may eventually shrivel or roll, and fall off.
 Extensive blistering and scarring may limit the plant’s ability to photosynthesize.

-For more information on edema: See UW-Extension Bulletin A3287 (available at http://learningstore.uwex.edu) or contact your county Extension agent.
+For more information on edema: See UW Bulletin A3287, Plant Disorder: Oedema (available at https://learningstore.extension.wisc.edu/), or contact your county Extension agent.

 Thanks to Sr. Mary Francis Heimann, Kristin Kleeber ger and Ann Wied for reviewing this document.

 A complete inventory of UW Plant Disease Facts is available at the University of Wisconsin-Madison Plant Disease Diagnostics Clinic website: https://pddc.wisc.edu.